 the competent performance of the tasks and duties – skill

-Two main sources of pressure to revise SOC 90 were the need to improve alignment with the International Standard Classification of Occupations and the classification issues revealed by the research to develop the National Statistics Socio-economic Classification.
+There were 2 main sources of pressure to revise SOC90: the need to improve alignment with the international standard classification of occupations and the classification issues revealed by the research to develop the National Statistics socio-economic classification.

 The main features of the revision include: